ServiceNow Connector for PowerShell

 Required Parameters

-InstanceName Fill in the parameter...
+InstanceName Fill-in the parameter...

-User name Fill in the parameter...
+User name Fill-in the parameter...

-Password Fill in the parameter...
+Password Fill-in the parameter...

-Client ID Fill in the parameter...
+Client ID Fill-in the parameter...

-Client Secret Fill in the parameter...
+Client Secret Fill-in the parameter...

-ApiVersion Fill in the parameter...
+ApiVersion Fill-in the parameter...

 Optional Parameters

-ODBC DSN Oauth Connection Configuration
+ODBC DSN OAuth Connection Configuration

-6. Once the data source has been configured, you can preview data.
-Select the Preview tab and use settings similar to the following to preview data:
+6. Once the data source connection has been configured, it's time to configure the SQL query.
+Select the Preview tab and then click Query Builder button to configure the SQL query:

 ZappySys API Driver - ServiceNow